NSB Class 21: The superheater locomotives

 While all the saturated steam locomotives had been scrapped by 1955, the first superheated locomotive was scrapped in 1956.
 The "Steam Away" program had begun, and thus began a general replacement of steam locomotives with diesel locomotives, shift from steam to diesel and electric locomotives was made as entire stretches of track were electrified.
 The amount of type 21 locomotives gradually decreased, but despite the fact that these were small and light machines, or perhaps precisely because of this, the number of type 21 locomotives went down quite slowly.
 Because there were still many lines that couldn't permit locomotives with a higher axle load, and the type 21 locomotives were excellent for the often small traffic these lines had.
 The last line the type 21 saw regular service on was the Numedalsbanen.
-The weekly goods train ran with type 21 locomotives until May 1970, and the so-called Svene pukku normally used tpye 21 locomotives until autumn 1970.
+The weekly goods train ran with type 21 locomotives until May 1970, and the so-called Svene pukku normally used type 21 locomotives until autumn 1970.
 These trains were the last regularly steam-hauled trains on the NSB.
 The Type 21 became the last steam locomotive type used by NSB for ordinary train operation.
 In 1969 there were still seven type 21 locomotives on NSB's books.